probnum2026/probnum2026.github.io/index.md

 - ProbNum 2026 calls for papers that will be published as **Proceedings of Machine Learning Research (PMLR)**.
 - See [submission instructions](/submissions).
 - See the PMLR proceedings of ProbNum 2025 [here](https://proceedings.mlr.press/v271/).
-- We will also offer an opportunity to present work published elsewhere.

 #### Submissions Live!